Chocolate Sheet Cake

 - Unsalted butter – Feel free to use salted butter, just know that the flavor may change a tad if you use salted butter.

-Sift together flour, sugar, cocoa powder, baking soda, baking powder and salt in a large bowl.
-Sifting is important so that it removes any lumps, so sift everything twice if needed.
+Sift together flour, sugar, cocoa powder, baking soda, baking powder and salt in a large mixing bowl.
 Then set aside the dry ingredients.

 In a separate bowl, whisk together buttermilk, room temperature eggs, vegetable oil, and vanilla until thoroughly combined.

-Stir the dry ingredients into the wet ingredients until just combined, don’t over-mix!
+Stir the dry flour mixture into the wet ingredients until just combined, don’t over-mix!

 Pour boiling water into the chocolate cake batter and stir until mixed well.
 Use a silicone spatula to scrape the sides and bottom of the bowl to ensure everything is mixed well.